The VA has its fix for a home loan debacle, but many vets who got hurt won't get help

 VA Undersecretary Jacobs told reporters that a key difference with the new program is that the VA will hold the loans itself, rather than simply guarantee loans that are owned by investors.
 That's what will allow the VA to set whatever mortgage rate it wants.

-"These borrowers will have a consistent, affordable payment for the remainder of their loan at a fixed 2.5 percent interest rate," Jacobs said.
+"These borrowers will have a consistent, affordable payment for the remainder of their loan at a fixed 2.5% interest rate," Jacobs said.

 "I was a little shocked to hear that I would have to qualify for this program," Garcia told NPR this week.